CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 # How to control errors, warnings and logging?

 **Errors -** Two types of error can stop the engine: 1) invalid translation rules in the translation table and 2) errors generated during helper function execution.
 The first case will always happen at the very beginning of a translation and will unconditionally stop the engine with a meaningful error message.
-This could be due to the translation table refering a helper function that doesn't exist, specifying an incorrect number of parameters, passing a badly formed parameter (e.g. '1a' as integer) or using a helper function returning a type different than what is specified as the targetAttributeType.
+This could be due to the translation table refering a helper function that doesn't exist, specifying an incorrect number of parameters, passing a badly formed parameter (e.g. '1a' as integer) or using a helper function returning a type different than what is specified as the 'target_attribute_type'.
 It is up to the writer of the translation file to fix the translation table to avoid these errors.
 The second case is usually due to source value that cannot be or are badly handled by the specified translation helper function (e.g. a NULL value).
 It might happen at any moment during the translation, even after hours.
 This is why you can control if the engine should stop or not with the 'stopOnTranslationError' TT_Translate() parameter.
 If 'stopOnTranslationError' is set to FALSE (default behavior), the engine will log this type of error every time it encounters one, but will not stop the engine.
 These errors can often be avoided by catching them with a proper validation rule (e.g. notNull()).

 **Invalidation warnings -** Invalidation warnings happen when a source value gets invalidated by a validation rule.
 You can control if the engine should stop as soon as this happens with the 'stopOnInvalidSource' TT_Translate() parameter.
 If 'stopOnInvalidSource' is set to FALSE (default behavior), the engine will log these warnings in the log table.
 You can therefore translate a source table in its entirety (which can takes hours or days) without errors and get a final report of invalidated values only at the end of the whole process.
 You can then fix the source table or the translation table accordingly and restart the translation process.